metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 - `env` (Map of String) 'env' allows passing custom environment variables to underlying components.
 Useful for passingsome very concrete performance-tuning options, such as 'GOGC' and 'GOMAXPROCS', that should not bepublicly exposed as part of the FlowCollector descriptor, as they are only usefulin edge debug or support scenarios.
 - `port` (Number) 'port' is the plugin service port.
 Do not use 9002, which is reserved for metrics.
 - `register` (Boolean) 'register' allows, when set to 'true', to automatically register the provided console plugin with the OpenShift Console operator.When set to 'false', you can still register it manually by editing console.operator.openshift.io/cluster with the following command:'oc patch console.operator.openshift.io cluster --type='json' -p '[{'op': 'add', 'path': '/spec/plugins/-', 'value': 'netobserv-plugin'}]''
-- `scheduling` (Attributes) scheduling controls whether the pod will be scheduled or not. (see [below for nested schema](#nestedatt--spec--console_plugin--advanced--scheduling))
+- `scheduling` (Attributes) scheduling controls how the pods are scheduled on nodes. (see [below for nested schema](#nestedatt--spec--console_plugin--advanced--scheduling))

 <a id="nestedatt--spec--console_plugin--advanced--scheduling"></a>
 ### Nested Schema for `spec.console_plugin.advanced.scheduling`

 Optional:

 - `affinity` (Attributes) If specified, the pod's scheduling constraints.
-For documentation, refer to https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#scheduling (see [below for nested schema](#nestedatt--spec--console_plugin--advanced--scheduling--affinity))
+For documentation, refer to https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#scheduling. (see [below for nested schema](#nestedatt--spec--console_plugin--advanced--scheduling--affinity))
-- `node_selector` (Map of String) NodeSelector is a selector which must be true for the pod to fit on a node.Selector which must match a node's labels for the pod to be scheduled on that node.More info: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
+- `node_selector` (Map of String) 'nodeSelector' allows to schedule pods only onto nodes that have each of the specified labels.For documentation, refer to https://kubernetes.io/docs/concepts/configuration/assign-pod-node/.
-- `priority_class_name` (String) If specified, indicates the pod's priority. 'system-node-critical' and'system-cluster-critical' are two special keywords which indicate thehighest priorities with the former being the highest priority.
-Any othername must be defined by creating a PriorityClass object with that name.If not specified, the pod priority will be default or zero if there is nodefault.
+- `priority_class_name` (String) If specified, indicates the pod's priority.
+For documentation, refer to https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#how-to-use-priority-and-preemption.If not specified, default priority is used, or zero if there is no default.
-- `tolerations` (Attributes List) tolerations is a list of tolerations that allow the pod to schedule onto nodes with matching taints. (see [below for nested schema](#nestedatt--spec--console_plugin--advanced--scheduling--tolerations))
+- `tolerations` (Attributes List) 'tolerations' is a list of tolerations that allow the pod to schedule onto nodes with matching taints.For documentation, refer to https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#scheduling. (see [below for nested schema](#nestedatt--spec--console_plugin--advanced--scheduling--tolerations))

 <a id="nestedatt--spec--console_plugin--advanced--scheduling--affinity"></a>
 ### Nested Schema for `spec.console_plugin.advanced.scheduling.affinity`